search

 Sierra Marsh, School Social Worker, Grant Elementary School

 When Grant Elementary School in Murray, Utah, reopened after closures due to the COVID-19 pandemic, administrators faced the challenge of strengthening their school community.
-To support teachers and staff, the school adopted Second Step® SEL for Adults, a professional learning program rooted in social-emotional learning (SEL).
-Skills developed in the program helped educators connect to their students, their passion for teaching, and each other.
+To support teachers and staff, the school adopted the Second Step® program for educators, a professional learning program rooted in strengthening human skills.
+Educators developed skills through the program that helped them connect to their students, their passion for teaching, and each other.

 Grant Elementary School